Long / Short Term Aid

 Grandpa Li’s Five-cent Coins

 Mr Li Ti Xing, a senior citizen living alone, was unable to eat due to esophageal atrophy, and had to depend on a feeding tube for nutrition.
 Tzu Chi supplied the elderly man with nutritional milk, and volunteers made regular visits to care for him.
 After listening to the sharing of Tzu Chi’s news and stories over time, Mr Li not only started joining our recycling activities, but even generously contributed $80 from his meagre monthly welfare subsidy of $260, to help others in need.
-When Tzu Chi was fundraising for the India earthquake relief effort in 2001, Mr Li donated his entire collection of five-cent coins, which he had painstakingly saved over many years.
+When Tzu Chi was fundraising for the South Asian Tsunami relief efforts, Mr Li donated his entire collection of five-cent coins, which he had painstakingly saved over many years.
 He passed on in 2007, and volunteers fulfilled his final wishes by accompanying him on his final journey.